Is your child a visual learner?

 - Use different coloured pens, highlighters or underlining to help important concepts sink in.

 - Make use of tables, graphs and diagrams – your child is, for example, likely to grasp the idea of the water cycle in diagrammatic form far more easily than if it’s explained verbally.

-- Talk to your child about the importance of looking at his teacher when she’s speaking; this will help to keep his mind focused, rather than drifting off into daydreams.
+- Talk to your child about the importance of looking at their teacher when they are speaking; this will help to keep their mind focused, rather than drifting off into daydreams.

-- Encourage your child, before beginning a new book or a new chapter, to scan it through first, taking in headings, pictures and other page furniture – this will give him a good overview of the content before he begins reading.
+- Encourage your child, before beginning a new book or a new chapter, to scan it through first, taking in headings, pictures and other page furniture – this will give them a good overview of the content before they start reading.

 Helping your visual learner with homework

 Visual learners tend to work best on their own, so make sure your child has somewhere to work without distraction.